nihshu-07/Whatsapp-Chat-Analyzer/README.md

 - Total messages, words, media shared, and links exchanged
 - Quick overview of your conversation metrics
-- Per-user breakdown for group chats
+- Per user breakdown for group chats

 ### 📈 Timeline Analysis

 - Monthly Timeline: See how your messaging activity changes month by month
-- Daily Timeline: Understand your day-to-day communication patterns
+- Daily Timeline: Understand your day to day communication patterns
 - Smooth interactive charts with trend visualization

 ### 🔥 Activity Heatmap